 4. Decreased Property Value

 No homebuyer wants a wet basement.
 Signs of leaks, stains, or mould can reduce your home’s value and make it harder to sell.
-Insurance claims related to water damage may also increase premiums or limit coverage.
+Insurance claims related to leaking basements may also increase premiums or limit coverage.

 5. Damaged Belongings

-Water damage can destroy furniture, electronics, personal items, and valuables, whether you use your basement for storage, living space, or a home gym.
+Water seepage can destroy furniture, electronics, personal items, and valuables, whether you use your basement for storage, living space, or a home gym.

 6. Increased Energy Bills